 There have been times, including this past weekend when I have been driven by a friend.
 I fully appreciate this, but it is always a reminder to me that cars are not my favourite form of getting around.
 I prefer public transportation and walking.

 Walking in the beautiful Usk Valley – watercolour/gouache

 The effect on my body and mind of living without a car in a place where all my needs could be met was extraordinary.
 I was at peace….and very fit.
 The priorities of life were made clear.

 Consequently, my days were not fragmented…but rather there was a gentle rhythm to them.

-A photograph from this past weekend from one of my favourite painting places.
+A photograph from one of my favourite painting places.
 Curlews is owned by good friends, and for me it is always a good place to get away from the madding crowd and to be reminded of just how beautiful our world is.

 Curlews is just outside of Crickhowell way up high overlooking the Usk Valley – looking up towards Brecon.